 School of Music Mission Statement

-The Bachelor of Arts in Music degree offers emphasis in general music, theory and composition, music history, or church music and worship.
+The Bachelor of Arts in Music degree offers emphasis in general music, theory and composition, and American music studies.
 The Bachelor of Music degrees include specializations in music education; and instrumental, keyboard, or vocal performance.
 The Bachelor of Arts in Worship Studies offers interdisciplinary emphasis in both music and Christian ministry.

 The School of Music is an accredited institutional member of the National Association of Schools of Music and is a participating member of the Texas Music Educator’s Association, the Texas Association of Music Schools, Texas Music Educators Conference, the Texas Music Teachers Association, and the National and Texas Federation of Music Clubs.
-The School sponsors student chapters of the National Association for Music Education, the Society of Composers, Inc., and the Wayland Fellowship of Church Musicians.
-The Academy of Fine Arts, Wayland’s community arts outreach program, affords music students the opportunity to serve as private instructors, teaching assistants, and program coordinators.
+The School sponsors student chapters of the National Association for Music Education and the National Association of Teachers of Singing.
+Serving in the Academy of Fine Arts, Wayland’s community arts outreach program, affords Wayland music students the opportunity to develop teaching and entrepreneurial skills as private instructors, teaching assistants, and program coordinators.

 Requirements for Major in Music (Bachelor of Music, Bachelor of Arts Degrees):